 The Board recognises that effective risk management processes help ensure the business is more likely to achieve its business objectives and that the Board meets its corporate governance responsibilities.
-In meeting its responsibilities, the Board has ensured that management has put in place comprehensive risk management policies and practices across the Group.
-The Board conducts annual reviews of the Group's risk management framework to ensure that it continues to be sound.
-During FY19, the Audit and Risk Committee conducted a review of the Group's risk management framework to ensure it is working effectively and within the risk parameters set by the Board.
+In meeting its responsibilities, the Board has approved the Group's risk appetite statement and ensured that comprehensive risk management policies and practices have been put in place across the Group.
+The Board conducts annual reviews of the Group's risk management framework (including both financial and non-financial risks) to ensure that it continues to be sound and that management is operating with due regard to the risk appetite that has been set by the Board.
+During FY21, the Audit and Risk Committee conducted a review of the Group's risk management framework to ensure it is working effectively and within the risk parameters set by the Board.

 Such risk management processes include defining the risk oversight responsibilities of the Board and the responsibilities of management in ensuring risks are both identified and effectively managed.
 Whilst ultimate responsibility for risk oversight rests with the Board, the Audit and Risk Committee is the delegated mechanism for focusing the Group on risk oversight, risk management and internal controls.
+The Audit and Risk Committee monitors management's performance against the Group's risk management framework.
 The Audit and Risk Committee reports to the Board on risk management and internal control matters in accordance with its main responsibilities as outlined in the Audit and Risk Committee Charter.

-For further details of the Audit and Risk Committee composition and responsibilities, refer to the Audit and Risk Committee disclosures under Principle 4 - Safeguard integrity in corporate reporting.
+For further details of the Audit and Risk Committee composition and responsibilities, refer to the Audit and Risk Committee disclosures under Principle 4 - Safeguard the integrity of corporate reports.